Skip to main content Skip to footer

 Vaccination may not always prevent symptomatic infection, but it will help reduce severity if a person does contract the virus.
 It also decreases the risk of developing post COVID-19 condition, also known as long COVID.

-For questions about eligibility or the timing of your next dose, please call the Provincial Vaccine Contact Centre at 1-833-943-3900 (open Monday to Friday, 8:30AM to 5PM excluding holidays) or speak with your healthcare provider.
+For questions about COVID-19 vaccination, please call the Provincial Vaccine Contact Centre at 1-833-943-3900 (open Monday to Friday, 8:30AM to 5PM excluding holidays) or speak with your healthcare provider.

-For individuals 6 months and older, COVID-19 vaccines may be given at the same time as, or at any time before or after, non-COVID-19 vaccines, with the exception of RSV vaccine, Imvamune (mpox vaccine) as well as tuberculin skin testing.
+For individuals 6 months and older, COVID-19 vaccines may be given at the same time as, or at any time before or after, non-COVID-19 vaccines.

 Participating pharmacies.